This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Exclusive breastfeeding for the first six months of life, and continued breastfeeding with supplemental foods for at least the first year of a child's life, is the best possible nutrition for infants, according to the American Academy of Pediatricians.
 Women also benefit from breastfeeding.
 Women who breastfeed have lower chances of developing multiple chronic diseases, including premenopausal breast cancer, ovarian cancer, weight gain, diabetes, and metabolic syndrome.

 Women in rural areas are less likely to initiate breastfeeding than women in urban areas.
 Community breastfeeding support groups are often held at community centers, clinics, or hospitals.
 However, in-person support groups are not available in all rural communities.
-There is strong evidence that programs that promote breastfeeding increase initiation and duration of breastfeeding.
+There is evidence that programs that promote breastfeeding increase initiation and duration of breastfeeding.

 One emerging, innovative effort to help women in rural areas breastfeed is telelactation.
 This intervention is typically delivered through a mobile device application and offers on-demand consultations with certified lactation experts who provide breastfeeding guidance and educational materials to mothers.
 Support may also be available through traditional phone calls, video chats, text messages, or online communities.
 Telelactation also connects breastfeeding women to each other, which leads to the organic development of virtual support groups.
-These emerging programs have partnered with WIC agencies, research institutions, and community coalitions to fund and deliver care.

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is a resource for breastfeeding support for mothers who are income-eligible to receive services.
 WIC provides peer counseling services, which is support provided by peers, such as a community health worker.
-There is evidence that peer counseling programs are effective at increasing initiation rates and duration of breastfeeding.
+There is evidence that peer-support programs are effective at increasing initiation rates and duration of breastfeeding.

 Some state WIC programs have also implemented digital tools to support breastfeeding, including 24/7 breastfeeding support via video calls and text support programs, both of which have been well received and address geographic barriers.